 A dynamic music educator and choral conductor, Renee Heron brings a wealth of experience to The Yarra Voices.
 She is currently a primary music teacher and choral director at Caulfield Grammar and was recently appointed Teaching Associate with Monash University.
 Renee has also enjoyed stints working with the Australian Boys Choir as Teacher-in-Charge of the Probationer training group, Xavier College and Methodist Ladies College.
 Renee is one of Melbourne’s leading practitioners of the Kodály music education philosophy and is a methodology course lecturer for the Kodály Music Education Institute of Australia, where she serves as President of the Victorian Branch.
-In 2016-17, she had the privilege of attending Kodály Institute of the Liszt Ferenc Academy of Music in Kecskemét, Hungary and in 2022 received an award for excellence in Australian Kodály-inspired Music Education.
+In 2016-17, she had the privilege of attending the Kodály Institute of the Liszt Ferenc Academy of Music in Kecskemét, Hungary and in 2022 received an award for excellence in Australian Kodály-inspired Music Education.
 Renee is a talented musician in her own right, holding a Bachelor of Music from the University of Queensland, and an AMusA in Violin.
 She also holds a Master of Teaching from the University of Melbourne.
 Renee is a member of Melbourne based chamber choir, Polyphonic Voices and Co-Artistic Director for treble vocal ensemble, Alta Collective.

 Junior YV Accompanist & Rehearsal Tutor